Kaveh8/Binary-Tree-Traversal-Java/README.md

-# Binary Tree Traversal in Java - Recursive
+# Binary Tree Traversal Algorithm in Java with Recursion
 inOrder-preOrder-postOrder Travesal by Recursive Functions

 **Node Class:** defining a node of tree.